 - Schedule Appointments in Advance.
 Reach out to customers, prospects and vendors who will be attending the show and confirm your appointments in advance.

 - Attract Attention.
 To draw people to your booth, consider a live demonstration or create a multimedia presentation.
 Offer a special promotion or hire entertainment or talent – just make sure it is relevant to your business.

 - Staff with Knowledgeable People – Staff your booth with employees that can competently answer questions about your business, product or service.
 Train them on any special messaging prior to the event.

 - Capture Contact Information – It is important to keep track of people who visit your booth.
 Most major shows provide exhibitors with scanners that can read attendees’ name tags, but keep a printed form at the ready just in case there is a technology glitch.

 - Step Away from Your Booth and Explore.
 Use downtime to walk the floor, network, or to get a look at your competition.
 Since they’re all gathered in one place with you, this is competitive analysis at its simplest.

 - Follow-Up on Leads Quickly – If you’re planning to send follow-up collateral information after the show, make sure it’s ready to send before the show ends.
 Potential sales are most often lost when too much time passes between the trade show and follow-up materials.

-After the show, assess every aspect of the event.
-Get plenty of feedback from staff who participated, as well as attendees when possible.
-Then realign your goals and fine-tune your approach for the next show on your schedule.
+- Do a Post Mortem – After the trade show, assess all the aspects of the event.
+Get feedback from staff who participated, as well as attendees if possible.
+You’ll quickly learn which shows and which tactics yield the best results.
+Then use this information to realign your goals and fine-tune your strategy for the next show on your schedule.

 Which trade shows will you be attending this year?
 How do you track their effectiveness?
 Tell us in the comments below.